Scottish soldier dies in Lancashire training exercise

-The spokeswoman said officers were awaiting post-mortem results.'Our hero'
+The spokeswoman said officers were awaiting post-mortem results.

 An Army spokesman said: "I can confirm that Private Steven Paul Taylor-Murray, a soldier under training from 1st Infantry Training Battalion in Catterick, died at Lancashire Hospital on Friday June 4 2010.

 "I can also confirm that he sustained his injury while off-duty at Halton Camp in Lancashire.